MrBitBucket/pyRXP-mirror/docs/introduction.rst

 commercial products.

 We licensed RXP for our commercial products, but are releasing pyRXP under the GPL.
+(We did try to persuade Edinburgh to release under a Python style license, but they declined; otherwise pyRXP might have become the Python standard.)

 If you want to use pyRXP for a commercial product, you need to purchase a license.
 We are authorised resellers for RXP and can sell you a commercial license to use it in your own products.
 PyRXP is ideal for embedded use being lightweight, fast and pythonic.

-However, the XML framework ReportLab is using and building will be under our own license.
-It predates pyRXP and can be made to work off any XML parser (such as expat), and we hope to produce something which can go into the Python distribution one day.

 1.4 Why another XML toolkit?
 ----------------------------